Jan 4, 2021

 Sewer Backup Prevention Tips

 As with other potential threats to your home, being proactive is always the best approach for prevention.
-Taking steps to prevent sewer backups can reduce the odds of having to deal with a basement full of sewage water.
-Here are a number of effective approaches to sewer backup prevention :
+Taking steps to prevent sewer backups can reduce the odds of dealing with a basement full of sewage water.
+Here are some effective approaches to prevention :

-- Choose A Home On High Ground : Buying a home in an area that is considered low risk for floods, and on high ground, is something to consider when exploring home options.
-Another thing to consider when purchasing a home is large trees as their roots can cause many plumbi ng issues, including a sewer backup.
+- Choose A Home On High Ground : Buying a home in an area that is considered low risk for floods and on high ground is something to consider.
+Another thing to consider when purchasing a home is large trees, as their roots can cause many plumbing issues.

-- Get Your Sump Pump Serviced Regularly : It is a good idea to have your sump pump looked at a professionally every few years to make sure clogs are not developing and it is running efficiently.
+- Get Your Sump Pump Serviced Regularly : It is a good idea to have your sump pump looked at professionally every few years to make sure clogs are not developing, and it is running efficiently.

 - Address Plumbing Issues Right Away : Don’t allow plumbing issues to linger.
 They will only become more difficult and costly to repair, and they can lead to significant issues such as sewer backups, basement flooding, and other problems.

 Having a backwater valve can be the difference between having a basement filled with sewage water and a dry basement.
-It’s a simple device that can be installed in your basement to prevent water from entering (or backing up) into your basement when water levels in the sewer are higher than normal.
+It's a simple device that can be installed to prevent water from entering (or backing up) into your basement when water levels in the sewer are higher than average.

 Backwater valves have an internal flap that allows water to flow from your home to the sewer.
-However, if water flow changes direction and starts to come into your home, the flap will raise and block water from coming into your basement.
+However, if water flow changes direction and starts to come into your home, the flap will raise and block water from entering.

 Benefits of installing a backwater valve include :

-- It provides your home with added protection against sewer backups.
+- It provides your home with added protection against backups.